 He spoke to me then, in words that no living ears could ever hear.

 At last, the gateway opens, said the Lord.

 “Give me the strength I need to do what must be done,” I begged, weeping before him.
 The dancers swirled about me like a flock of restless spirits.
-The were so beautiful, their feet stained in the blood of the chained and dying men.
+They were so beautiful, their feet stained with the blood of the chained and dying men.